-BEDFORD – Tuesday morning just before the commissioners addressed their business, Southern Indiana Development Corporation Rex Knight held a public hearing on a new wastewater treatment plant in Judah.
+BEDFORD – Tuesday morning just before the commissioners addressed their business, Southern Indiana Development Commission Rex Knight held a public hearing on a new wastewater treatment plant in Judah.

 The total cost of the project will be an estimated $850,000.